bryanz994/neo4j-multi-dc-kubernetes-cluster/README.md

 ## **Steps**

 1. Create primary EKS cluster
-2. Create secondary EKS cluster
+2. Create secondary (second and third) EKS cluster
    1. Populate the VPC & Subnet IDs based on the VPC created from the first Kubernetes cluster
    2. Note: This will deploy the new Kubernetes cluster in the existing VPC
 3. Create neo4j namespace